gabriwl165/python-web-framework/README.md

     asyncio.run(main())
 ```

-And, if it's everything fine, you should see in the terminal
+And if everything is fine, you should see the following in the terminal:
 ```bash
 Handle: GET /hello_world None
 ```

 ## Response class

-But as we've seen, we're currently get `None` as response of our end point, but what if we want to response a text or even a JSON?
+But as we've seen, we're currently getting `None` as the response from our endpoint.
-this is not possible, so we need to refactor somethings to be able to response them.
+But what if we want to return a text or even a JSON response?
+This isn't possible with the current setup, so we need to refactor some parts of our code to make this possible.

-First of all, let's create our own class Response:
+First, let's create our own `Response` class:
 ```python
 import json
 from typing import Any